 There are different types of certificates that Search Guard uses:

-- Node/Server certificate: Used by the cluster nodes on transport level.
+Node/Server certificate: Used by the cluster nodes on transport level.
 Node certificates are identified by a special SAN entry in the certificate.
-Please see chapter Server certificate OID in the documentation.
+Please see chapter Server certificate OID

-- Admin certificate: Used on transport and/or REST level.
+Admin certificate: Used on transport and/or REST level.
 Identifies a Search Guard administrator.
 Admin certificates are identified by their Distinguished Name.
 This DN needs to be configured in elasicsearch.yml.
-Please see chapter Configure the admin certificate in the documentation.
+Please see chapter Configure the admin certificate

 If you are using transport level authentication, please use client certificates only.
 Server certificates and admin certificates have full access to the cluster, and Search Guard will not apply any security checks if they are provided!